 With the internet now over 20 years old many potential travelers turn to the internet for their travel needs.
 Many are seeking out specific travel destination information.
 They look for specific properties, and what each might offer.
 Newly married might opt for an exotic honeymoon destination.

-Usually they look for cost comparisons.
-Many look at the reviews on Trip Advisor.
-And in the end they select the best option that works for them.
+Usually, they look for cost comparisons.
+Many looks at the reviews on Trip Advisor.
+And in the end, they select the best option that works for them.

 Wow, a Beachfront Villa Steps from the Beach

 The ad and the description from the ‘owner’ sounded great.
 It was a beach villa, not just beachfront, but steps from the beach.
 How great they thought, walk out of your bedroom and step onto the white sand beach.
 They couldn’t resist.
 After all, it was going to be their honeymoon, so only the best would do.

 They thought about it.
 Then decided to re-contact John, to make arrangements and sent the $11,000 for their week of bliss.
 (By the way in Africa, every booking in Africa must be paid in advance of your stay.)
 A payment receipt was acknowledged and they were soon to be off on their honeymoon.